ajdillhoff/personal-site/content/notes/segmentation_via_clustering.md

 When it comes to clustering methods, there are two main approaches: agglomerative and divisive.
 Simply, one is a bottom-up approach.
 The other is a top-down approach.
-After briefly introductin agglomerative clustering, we will explore specific implementations of segmentation using k-means clustering as well as segmentation using superpixels (Achanta et al. 2012).
+After briefly introductin agglomerative clustering, we will explore specific implementations of segmentation using k-means clustering as well as segmentation using superpixels (<a href="#citeproc_bib_item_1">Achanta et al. 2012</a>).

 ## Agglomerative Clustering {#agglomerative-clustering}